Please read the following carefully before applying. No login is required. Applications are now open for 2022.

 - Full year: Summer + Academic Year credit program: A one-year program of summer internship + academic year internship.
 Students may receive summer pay and MCPS Internship course credit for the academic semesters.

-- Summer only: Paid internship.
+- Summer only: Paid in-person internship.
 MCPS Internship course credit may be arranged.

 Please note: Acceptance into this program is contingent upon providing verification of your eligibility to be employed in the United States and meeting all other program entrance requirements.
 Applying to this program does not guarantee placement.